banner

 throughout society

-• but governments have not acted in line with the promises given - actions are completely at variance with the speed of change needed.
+• but governments have not acted in line with the promises given - actions have been completely at variance with the speed of change needed.

 The climate has continued to deteriorate